jfabellera/meetup-management-system/README.md

 npm install
 ```

-2. Create a `.env` file in `backend/api` in the following format (Ports may change depending on database used/personal preference):
+2. Create a `.env` file in `backend` in the following format (Ports may change depending on database used/personal preference):

 ```
 MMS_API_SERVER_URL=http://localhost